Akira (unproduced film): Warner Bros.

-In 2002, Warner Bros.
-Pictures acquired the rights to create a live-action Akira film as a seven-figure deal.
+In 2002, Warner Bros. acquired the rights to create a live-action Akira film as a seven-figure deal.
 However, the project consistently faced a troubled development, with at least five different directors and ten different writers attached over more than two decades of pre-production, spending tens of millions of dollars across the various attempts.

 In a 2017 analysis, IGN concluded that the long-term troubles with producing the live-action film primarily came from two areas.
 Firstly, there has been the fear of whitewashing or racebending, casting American or other Western actors in lieu of Japanese ones, which has frequently come to light when such actors have been reported as under consideration for these roles.
 Secondly, Akira itself is not considered a story that is easy to relocate outside of Japan, due to the heavy influence on the original story of Japan's role in World War II, including the atomic bombings of Japan, and their own Unit 731.
 Attempts to make it more Westernized in order to draw American audiences, such as using the September 11 attacks as part of the establishing events instead of the atomic bombings, required fundamental changes to the story, which has subsequently drawn much criticism.